nikefn/nikefn.github.io/_posts/2024-04-30-nighttime.markdown

 [^9]: *please note: This is simplified and reflecting my personal journey.
 I am trying to target the bigger picture with my argument and I do not want to discredit initiatives that already move in this and in bridging both worlds.
 What I personally observed is that in this context, topics related to sustainability are often approached from the cultural/societal sphere's vision and concept, not as someone from the ecological or city-development sphere might frame them.
 This goes vice-versa.
 I vividly remember a discussion between an lighting-experienced ecologist and a cultural/societal night-time advocate, where finding common ground was extremely difficult.*

 [^10]: [Hendrik](https://hamburgkonzerte.de/agentur/) was Germany's first publicly elected night-mayor.
 He was working in the city of Mannheim.
 A nice place.
 At the time of the workshop he was affiliated with Vibelab.

+[^11]: You can already see this happening in the real world.
+See an article from September 9, 2023 in the [Washington Post - "Extreme heat is forcing America’s farmers to go nocturnal"](https://www.washingtonpost.com/business/2023/09/09/heat-night-harvesting-farmers/)*(paywall)*.